 After numerous unanswered requests to the banks made by the taxpayer and Ben-Cohen Law Firm, the IRS filed a petition in Federal District Court to enforce the summons ordering the taxpayer to testify and provide the requested documents.
 Ben-Cohen Law Firm filed a response to the petition arguing that the taxpayer had substantially complied with the summons and that he did not possess any additional documents sought by the summons.
 The IRS submitted a reply reiterating its argument that the taxpayer had not complied with the summons.
 It then prepared a summary of the additionally requested documents and its reasoning for requesting each document.
 In response, Ben-Cohen Law Firm filed a brief invoking the taxpayer’s Fifth Amendment privilege against compelled self-incrimination as to the act of producing the documents.

 Result: The Assistant United States Attorney emailed the attorneys at Ben-Cohen Law Firm stating that the IRS carefully considered taxpayer’s Fifth Amendment claim and authorized the U.S. Attorney to dismiss the summons enforcement proceeding.
 A joint stipulation dismissing the petition to enforce the summons was filed and the Court granted the stipulation to dismiss.
+The IRS subsequently audited the taxpayer and considered assessing willful FBAR penalties of at least $100,000 per year for tax years 2014, 2015, and 2016 against the taxpayer.
+Attorney Pedram Ben-Cohen zealously advocated for the taxpayer and closed the case with no FBAR penalties.

 - A reputable financial advisor was audited and was not represented by Ben-Cohen Law Firm at the time.
 The examiner referred the financial advisor’s case to the IRS Criminal Investigation Division.